ptrpl4/bash-mac/leftovers/software-engineering/software-engineering.md

 ### A/B Testing

 Experiment to check user statistic in group A with half of users (current flow with no changes) and group B with second half (new flow that expects to increase some metrics).

+## Architectural patterns

+### MVC (Model-View-Controller)

+MVC is an architectural pattern separating an application into three logical components
+- Model is responsible for all data and its related logic;
+- View is responsible for presenting data to users or handling user interaction;
+- Controller informs the Model of the need for changes.

+### MVP (Model-View-Presenter)

+tbd

+### MVVM (Model-View-ViewModel)

+tbd